brookshelley/brookshelley.github.com/content/books.md

 ## 2020: 27 books {#2020}

+**In Praise of Shadows** — Junichiro Tanizaki

+A lot of this book (or possibly long essay) really holds up.
+I love all the bits about soft lighting and over-illumination killing mystery and beauty, but the parts of skin color and race are definitely not of-the-times.
+Tanizaki was a strange fellow, but I'm glad I read this seminal work.

 **The Glass Hotel** — Emily St John Mandel

 An interesting twisty novel.
 This reminded me a bit of how David Mitchell constructs his plots, but slightly more straightforward.
 I wish we’d gotten a little more Vincent.